 Weight: 250g/m²

-What we like: Extremely warm and soft; merino is resistant to stink.
+What we like: Extremely warm, soft, and resistant to stink.

 What we don’t: Too thick for high-output activity.

 All that said, merino wool does have its downsides.
-First and foremost, the material doesn’t come cheap, and the Smartwool is pricey for a baselayer at $120.
+First and foremost, the material doesn’t come cheap, and the Classic Thermal is pricey at $120.
 If you’re on a tight budget and don’t mind compromising in areas like comfort and odor resistance, you can save considerably with one of the polyester options below, including Patagonia’s popular Capilene.
 Polyester is also inherently more durable than merino and wicks moisture more effectively, making it a better choice for sweat-inducing activities.
-But for resort skiing, mellow snowshoeing, and casual days around town, the comfort and warmth of wool are well worth its inherent tradeoffs, making the Classic Thermal our favorite cold-weather baselayer this year.
-And if you like the warmth and construction but prefer a different style, it’s also sold in a Crew Top ($115) and 1/2-Zip Hoodie ($145), as well as matching bottoms of different lengths.
+But for resort skiing, mellow snowshoeing, and casual days around town, the comfort and warmth of wool are well worth its inherent trade-offs, making this Smartwool our favorite cold-weather baselayer this year.
+And if you like the warmth and construction but prefer a lower-profile collar, it’s also sold in a Crew Top for $5 less, as well as matching bottoms of different lengths.

 See the Smartwool Classic Thermal Merino 1/4 Zip